Charl-AI/stochastic-caching/README.md

 The shared memory is stored in `/dev/shm` (tmpfs), so this is likely the limiting factor for you.
 We provide a convenience function `get_shm_size` to check how large it is.
 Alternatively, check with `df -h`.

-Most unix-like systems have `/dev/shm` pre-set to 50% of your RAM.
+Most Unix-like systems have `/dev/shm` pre-set to 50% of your RAM.
 You can temporarily resize it (e.g. to 128 GiB) by running: `mount -o remount,size=128G /dev/shm`.

+### How does this interact with augmentations/transforms?

+Generally, you don't want to do any random augmentations before caching because the cache will kill the randomness.
+It's also a good idea to cache data in uint8 format (instead of float32) to save space.

+Splitting your transforms/augmentation pipeline into two phases is a good idea.
+The first phase converts your data to a (possibly resized) uint8 tensor.
+The output of this phase gets cached.
+The second phase should do random augmentations, convert to float32, and normalise.
+This phase happens 'on-line' and the output goes straight into your model.

+For an example of how to do this properly, see the implementation in `benchmark/dataset.py`.
+You can also read the [blog post]() for more information.

 ### Does this work with multi-GPU (DDP) training?